Troubleshooting

 - Insufficient space prevents file extraction

-- Clear old backups or increase disk allocation
+- Clear old files or increase disk allocation

 Solutions:

-- The artifact expired (GitHub retains artifacts for 90 days by default)
+actions/upload-artifactstep - The artifact may have expired (GitHub retains artifacts for 90 days by default)

 Fix by adding to your workflow: